emipa606/RimworldWesternizationProject/README.md

 Suggested Load Order:

 1. Core
 2. https://steamcommunity.com/workshop/filedetails/?id=960196012]Combat Extended (Optional, but highly recommended.
-RWP was originally created with Combat Extended in mind, so you could say it&amp;apos;s the way it was meant to be played.)
+RWP was originally created with Combat Extended in mind, so you could say it&apos;s the way it was meant to be played.)
 3. Rimworld Westernization Project
 [strike]4. https://steamcommunity.com/sharedfiles/filedetails/?id=1386157873]Rimworld Westernization Project + Combat Extended Compatibility Mod (Optional: Use if you intend to play with both Rimworld Westernization Project and Combat Extended together.)[/strike]
 5. https://steamcommunity.com/sharedfiles/filedetails/?id=1394392968]Steam World (Optional: Use if you want to give your game a 19th century setting.)